Traverse of Turkestan range ― South-West Kyrgyzstan (2011)

 river (not so white) on a slippery bridge on a late

-afternoon, when the water level is the highest due to snow and ice melting
+afternoon, when the water level was the highest due to snow and ice melting

 upward.